Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Findings

 \textbf{Theory correctly predicts relative robustness hierarchies.} Theorem~\ref{thm:wclb} predicts linear-growth measures should maintain better guarantees than super-linear ones under adversarial conditions.
 The results support this: TVD-MI averages $\bar \Delta d=-1.483$, MI/DoE $\bar \Delta d=-2.053$, while GPPM shows relatively small change ($\bar \Delta d=-0.189$).
 LLM judges exhibit variable behavior, ranging from large drops to spurious gains.
 TVD-MI maintains AUC > 0.70 under all attacks, while judges degrade to random performance (near 0.50) and other mechanisms show larger degradation.

 \textbf{Notable vulnerability of quality-based prompting.} The same LLM (GPT-4o-mini) prompted for quality judgments shows failure under case-flipping ($d:0.05\to-0.95;\ \Delta d=-1.000$) and near-complete inversion under pattern injection ($d:0.05\to0.00;\ \Delta d=-0.046$).
 Under padding it spuriously improves ($d:0.05\to0.41;\ \Delta d=+0.364$).
 These shifts indicate the judge has lost meaningful connection to content quality, reacting instead to surface features.

-The consistent pattern across transformations demonstrates that measurement tampering is a distinct challenge from score manipulation.
+The consistent pattern across transformations demonstrates that adversarial robustness is a distinct challenge from score manipulation.
 While we cannot prevent all gaming, the robustness gap provides a clear design principle for practical deployment.